New admissions to the Master of Science and Post-Master's Certificate programs are closed.

-The Master of Science program prepares leaders in the advanced practice roles of nurse practitioner, clinical nurse specialist, nurse-midwife, health policy expert, administrator, teacher, and consultant.
+The Master of Science program prepares leaders in the advanced practice roles of nurse practitioner, clinical nurse specialist, nurse-midwife, health policy expert, community/population health expert, administrator, teacher and consultant.
 Courses from nursing and other disciplines provide advanced theoretical knowledge, assessment skills, role/leadership development, and advanced clinical practice in a selected specialization.
 The curriculum offers an opportunity to critique and apply nursing theory and research as a scientific base for nursing practice.
 Most applicants applying to this program are experienced registered nurses who have successfully completed a bachelor's degree.

 Upon graduation, all have a base of knowledge in a specific area of nursing; can participate knowledgeably in research activity and application; and are capable of contributing to the formulation of theory and to the application of theory to nursing practice.
 The Master of Science program is ordinarily a two-year program.
 The vast majority of students are on full-time status at the university (although many undertake part-time paid work concurrently with their study schedule).
 All of our master's students begin the program during fall quarter as full-time students and are expected to finish in two years; in extreme circumstances, part-time status is granted to master's students.
 There is no entry into the program any other time of the academic year.